ziahamza/webui-aria2/README.md

 TODO
 -----------
 * More advance options for new download
-* Add download and upload speed graphs and virtualizations
 * More specialized info for special download types like bit torrent and metalink
 * Adding URIs to existing downloads